William Murphy (tennis): Coach

+^{†}Indicates Bowl Coalition, Bowl Alliance, BCS, or CFP / New Years' Six bowl.; ^{#}Rankings from final Coaches Poll.;

 Author

 Bill Murphy wrote books about tennis together with Chet.
 They wrote Tennis Handbook, published in 1962, Championship Drills, Advanced Tennis, Tennis for Thinking Players, and Tested Tennis Tips.
 The two were recognized for their books with an International Tennis Hall of Fame Educational Services Award in 1973.